 Directed Peer Tutorship is an experiential course for students with advanced competence in the discipline.
 Advanced students tutor, under faculty supervision, beginning students in speaking skills.
-They also participate in co-curricular activities, acting as facilitators.
 Regular meetings with faculty are scheduled during the term to discuss discipline-specific pedagogical questions, and student progress and evaluation.

 A high percentage of RC students elect to study abroad during their Junior year for one semester or one academic year.
 Summer programs are also popular.
 Most students participate in a program offered by the University of Michigan, but selecting a program from a different institution is also an option.
-The Center for Global and Intercultural Study offers many opportunities for students of French in France, Sénégal, Switzerland and Québec for stays of various lengths.
+The Center for Global and Intercultural Study (CGIS) offers many opportunities for students of French in France, Sénégal, Switzerland and Québec for stays of various lengths.
 For more information on those programs, visit the CGIS website and attend the RC French Program Study Abroad Presentation in the fall.
 Some students find internships in a French–speaking country.
 For more information on internships opportunities, contact the LSA Opportunity Hub.

 French Teaching Assistantship Program

-A few concentrators who want to spend time in France apply for the French Teaching Assistantship Program.
+Some concentrators who want to spend time in France apply for the French Teaching Assistantship Program (TAPIF).
 This yearlong program, which consists of assisting an English teacher in a French school, is sponsored by the French Ministry of Education.
 Some students opt for the same opportunity through a Fulbright Scholarship.